kuglimon/molokki/rojekti/README.md

 # Rojekti

-Tmuxinator but with rust
+Tmuxinator inspired tmux layout manager.

-## Differences
+## Differences with Tmuxinator

 * ships with one binary with everything statically linked
-* simple installation and no gems/ruby/runtime to manage
+* simple installation, no gems/ruby/runtime to manage
-* faster, Starting new sessions is around 50% faster
+* starting new sessions is around 50% faster
 * not all commands exist or work the same way
 * templates subjectively easier to debug